unocss/unocss/packages/vite/README.md

 ### Svelte/SvelteKit Scoped Mode

-Adding `mode: 'svelte-scoped'` to your UnoCSS config options will place styles right inside of each component's style block instead of in a global `uno.css` file.
-Automatic class name compilation creates global but unique class names so classes that depend are interdependent with other components will just work.
-This means you can use `rtl:mr-1` or `dark:text-white` which rely on `dir="rtl"` or `.dark` being defined in a parent component.
-Yes, you can pass classes to children components as long as you pass them using a prop named `class`, e.g. `class="text-lg bg-red-100"`.
-And spacing out children `<Button>` components using `.space-x-2` will work just fine.
+Adding `mode: 'svelte-scoped'` to your UnoCSS config options will place utility styles right inside of each component's style block instead of in a global `uno.css` file.
+Class names will be compiled to unique names so they will conflict nowhere and work everywhere.
+So classes that depend are interdependent with other components will just work.
+You can use `rtl:mr-1` or `dark:text-white` which rely on `dir="rtl"` or `.dark` being defined in a parent component.
+You can pass classes to children components as long as you pass them using a prop named `class`, e.g. `class="text-lg bg-red-100"`.
+Spacing out children `<Button>` components using `.space-x-2` will also work.

-Preflights, safelist classes and anything else for which we want utility classes to override must be placed into the head of `app.html` **before** `%sveltekit.head%`.
-Add `%unocss.global%` to `app.html` after any style resets but before `%sveltekit.head%`.
-Then add the following code to your `hooks.server.js` or `hooks.server.ts` and the UnoCSS Vite plugin will take care of the rest:
+Anything (preflights, safelist, typography) for which we want utility classes to override must be placed into the head of `app.html` **before** `%sveltekit.head%`.
+To do this add `%unocss.global%` to your `app.html` after any style resets but before `%sveltekit.head%`.

+**If** you are using SvelteKit (and not plain Vite+Svelte) then also add the following code to your `hooks.server.js` or `hooks.server.ts` and the UnoCSS Vite plugin will take care of the rest:

 ```js
 /** @type {import('@sveltejs/kit').Handle} */